Home » Security Camera Guides » Keep your Vehicle Safe with These Top 5 Security Cameras For Cars

 4. How many hours can a car camera record?

 While the car is moving, have the dash cam facing the road record continuously.
-For cameras viewing the car while it is stationary, consider enabling motion detection to save memory and get relevant notifications.
+For cameras viewing the car while it is stationary, enable motion detection to save memory and get more relevant notifications.

 5. Can dash cams see inside the car?

 Dash cams can’t necessarily see inside cars.
-Single-lens dash cams are designed to view the road out of the windshield.
-Dual-lens dash cams have a camera lens either side of the unit, so that it views both the interior and the exterior of the car.
-The latter is more useful for securing the contents of the car as well as capturing footage on the road.
+Single-lens dash cams only view the road out of the windshield.
+Dual-lens dash cams view both the interior and the exterior of the car at the same time.
+The latter is more useful for securing the contents of the car or monitoring the cab, as well as capturing footage on the road.

 Conclusion